Attached is your PO for deliveries of recyclables during November 2021.

 P.S. – Please note our Holiday schedule below.

-Thanksgiving – we will be open for deliveries until 2 PM and be open for deliveries on Friday, NOV 26th.
+Thanksgiving – closed.
+We will be open for deliveries on Friday, NOV 26th, and Saturday, NOV 27th.

 Christmas Eve – we will close for deliveries at 2 PM.